Product added to cart

-There is a vast amount of information on forums and on other websites when it comes to which parts or LEDs to use on specific vehicles.
-Sometimes the fastest thing to do is search the year, make, and model of your car with the the phrase "CK or standard socket."
-An example search would be: "2004 Subaru WRX CK or standard socket."
+There is a vast amount of information on forums and other websites when it comes to which parts or LEDs to use on specific vehicles.
+Sometimes the fastest thing to do is search the year, make, and model of your car with the phrase "CK or standard socket."
+An example search is "2004 Subaru WRX CK or standard socket."

 Step 2 - Visually inspect the socket on your vehicle

-If you are not able to find out the information using search engines, the next step should be to visually inspect the socket on your car.
-Remove the taillight socket and take a look at inside.
+If you cannot find the information using search engines, the next step should be to inspect the socket on your car visually.
+Remove the taillight socket and take a look at the inside.
 Orient the socket so that it matches the image below.
-Standard sockets have both grounds on the left side of the socket and the high and low circuits on the right.
+Standard sockets have both grounds on the left side and the high and low circuits on the right.
 CK sockets have the ground on the top and the high and low circuits below.
 Click on the image below to see it in full size.

 Step 3 - Use a test light to verify the positions of the grounds

 If you cannot find definitive information online about the socket style on your car or it's difficult to tell by looking at it, there is a way to TEST it.
 We put together a short video that will guide you through the steps involved with testing your sockets.

 - 07+ Toyota Tundra front turn signals

 - 14+ Toyota Tundra tail lights